 Built in 1986 by sculptor Elisabeth Frink it apparently celebrates all those who died for their faith

-25. Ok now we head up Icen Way looking for an public access gate through a retirement home…..unfortunately it was locked…oh dear…so we back track along the streets around.
+25. Now head up Icen Way looking for an public access gate through a retirement home…..unfortunately it was locked…oh dear…so we back track along the streets around.

 Here’s where we should have come out

-On this area was the Roman Baths which were excavated in 1978 before it was covered over by a car park.
+On this area were the Roman Baths, which were excavated in 1978 before it was covered over by a car park.
 Cross over the road & head up the stairs into the shopping centre

 26. Alongside Waitrose is the Tudor Arch which once formed part of the yard of the Greyhound Inn.